 The mission of the Advising Center for Exploring Majors is to help undecided students explore their interests, skills and goals so that they can make an informed choice of major at Pace University.
 Committed to holistic advising, the Center serves as the primary academic advising office for students who are undeclared or changing majors, assisting with advising issues that will help them make a successful transition to the colleges and schools of the University.
 Through individual advisement sessions and self-assessments aimed at fostering greater self-understanding of personal, academic, and professional goals, the Center helps these students move purposively toward graduation.

 Your Advisor will then need to sign off on the form, in addition to a representative from the Dept. of the major you would like to declare.
-Turn this form into OSA, and check your Portal to make sure the change is reflected.
+Turn this form into the Office of the Registrar, and check your Portal to make sure the change is reflected.

 Before registering, you need to make sure you are prepared: